 - Companies such as Vodafone are reportedly limiting the amount of operating cash they hold in Greece overnight

-- There are stories circulating of restaurants that refuse to take credit cards, insisting on cash only payment
+- Stories are circulating of restaurants that refuse to take credit cards, insisting on cash-only payment

 If you gaze into the abyss, the abyss gazes also into you.…

 Whilst politicians treat austerity as an academic exercise across Europe, the results on the ground are somewhat different.
 With wages and pensions stagnating, it looks increasingly unlikely that confidence in the market will return any time soon.
-Although Greece has committed to reform measures imposed upon it by the EU, any agreement is likely to be reversed in April 2012 when a new general election is scheduled to take place.
+Although Greece has committed to reform measures imposed upon it by the EU, any agreement is likely to be reversed in April 2012 when a new general election is scheduled.
 The odds are still 50 / 50 that Greece will leave the Euro.

 Will the medicine kill the patient?

 This new bailout could have the adverse effect of throwing the country into a tailspin of both recession and debt.
-The bailout is for all intents and purposes a default; it may not be disorderly, but it is a form of default all the same.
+For all intents and purposes, the bailout is a default; it may not be disorderly, but it is a form of default all the same.
 Greece may eventually decide that the only alternative to more austerity is to exit the Euro.
-Should this happen it is likely that the government will reinstate the drachma as the national currency, with the markets forcing a devaluation of up to 50%, therein wiping out the wealth of the ‘middle classes’.
-Such a drastic fall in value of the currency may make exports look attractive and boost growth prospects over the short term; it could also result in the imposition of exchange controls on the country’s banks in order to prevent mass cash withdrawals.
+Should this happen, the government will likely reinstate the drachma as the national currency, with the markets forcing a devaluation of up to 50%, therein wiping out the wealth of the middle classes.
+Such a drastic fall in the value of the currency may make exports look attractive and boost growth prospects over the short term; it could also result in the imposition of exchange controls on the country’s banks to prevent mass cash withdrawals.